louischarlot/DeepLearning_Applications_PyTorch/README.md

 # Deep Learning applications on PyTorch

-This repository contains some Deep Learning personal applications, using different methods (CNN, GAN, RNN), to solve diverse problems...
+This repository contains some Deep Learning personal applications, using different methods (CNN, GAN, RNN), to solve diverse problems.

 ## Table Of Contents